 My childhood memories include a whole lot of mulberries.

 I grew up in Israel, in a small place called Kibbutz.
-If you are not familiar with a Kibbutz, it’s basically a self-sustained commune.
+If you are not familiar with a Kibbutz, it’s basically a self-sustained commune (or… used to be).
 You can learn more about the Kibbutz Here.

 The original plan was to plant a few acres with pecan trees, but I also wanted to explore different options.
 So I asked him about mulberries.